Motor Vehicle Use Maps

 Where can I get a MVUM?

-Maps are posted online for viewing and printing on this Web site and on the Rocky Mountain Region and National Forest Service Web sites.
+Maps are posted above for viewing and printing.
 Paper copies of the White River NF MVUMs are available free of charge (in person or by mail) from Forest Service offices.
 Please contact the ranger district office in the area you plan to visit to get current road and trail condition information.

 What does a MVUM show me?